lan-ensad/cloches-sous-tension/README.md

 ## 8. V2 expected

-- add redi server to catch and possibly change some values
+- add redis server to catch and possibly change some values
+- add logging
 - separate all functions
     - live
     - routine